x1n13y84issmd42/creep/README.md

 And you're set for keeping private data in git.
 Just go on adding files, commiting & pushing as usual, Runes will take care about the privacy.
 The files from the `.creep/.runes` list are now encrypted and decrypted as you go.

-> :eggplant: The `.creep/runes.private.key` file is gitignored, take some care about it, so it won't get lost or something, otherwise you won't ever read your precious files again, y'know.
+> :eggplant: The `.creep/runes.private.key` file is gitignored, take some care about it so it doesn't get lost or something, otherwise you won't ever read your precious files again, y'know.

 ### Configuration